 The programmes' 'cycle of instruction' means that, after direct instruction and guided practice, the pupils teach another pupil.
-In this way they are given the opportunity to rehearse and consolidate what they have been learning.
-This helps the pupils to make their understanding clear to themselves and helps the teacher resolve any misconceptions.
+In this way they all rehearse and consolidate what they have been learning.
+This helps the pupils to make their understanding clear to themselves and helps the teacher deal with any misconceptions.
 'Partner teaching' is a key assessment tool.
 We also use this approach very effectively in other subjects.